-Or, maybe you're just wondering how to use the archives.php template file that's included with the WordPress Default Theme (wordpress 2.9 and before, the Twenty Ten theme does not include an archive template).
+Or, maybe you're just wondering how to use the archive.php template file that's included with the WordPress Default Theme (wordpress 2.9 and before, the Twenty Ten theme does not include an archive template).

 To set up a separate archive index you'll need to create it as a Page, and assign it a special template.

-Start off with a simple template called archives.php, stored in your theme's directory.
+Start off with a simple template called archive.php, stored in your theme's directory.
 The WordPress Default Theme includes such a template, and it makes a good starting point.